 NUMATS is a program that offers advanced children above-grade-level testing to accurately measure their academic strengths.
 Depending on how well they perform on the tests, there may also be other programs available to participants.

-While students are already tested in school, if you or your child scores above the 90th percentile on their standardized tests, the score isn’t telling you what your child knows beyond what was covered on the test.
+While students are already tested in school, if you or your child scores above the 95th percentile on their standardized tests, the score isn't telling you what your child knows beyond what was covered on the test.
 NUMATS provides students with the opportunity to take certain tests years before they normally would.
-For example, the EXPLORE test, typically given in eighth grade, is offered to students in grades three through six, and the ACT and SAT, typically taken in 10th or 11th grade, are offered to students in grades six through nine.
+For example, the PSAT test, typically given in eighth grade, is offered to students in grades three through six, and the ACT and SAT, typically taken in 10th or 11th grade, are offered to students in grades six through nine.

 After students take one of the tests, they receive recommendations on areas they can improve in, and, depending on their score, they may be offered an invitation to participate in supplemental programs.
 These supplemental programs include online, weekend, and summer programs.